MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Environmental-discovery-for-Microsoft-Teams-rollout.md

 Project team
 ------------

-> [!NOTE]Capture detailed information about the key stakeholders of your Teams rollout project.
+Capture detailed information about the key stakeholders of your Teams rollout project.
 Note that one person can play several roles throughout the project.

 > | Role                                  | Name, email address, phone number | Location, time zone | Comments      |
 > |---------------------------------------|-----------------------------------|---------------------|---------------|